CodeAtlas — Architecture Diagrams and AI Code Review for Any Codebase

 A 2.7B-class model with a 16K context window can now answer "what handles this route?" or "what breaks if I change X?" on a 1k-file codebase using one MCP call instead of dozens of file reads.
 The retrieval problem moves from the LLM to the framework.

-Context packs: list_entrypoints, list_entrypoints_paged, get_entrypoint_pack, get_feature_pack, pre_edit_brief, get_function_source, trace_call_path
+Context packs: list_entrypoints, list_entrypoints_paged, get_entrypoint_pack, get_feature_pack, pre_edit_brief, get_function_source, trace_call_path, get_tour

-Diff & impact: get_diff_summary, get_api_surface_diff, get_impact_of_change, get_impact_analysis, get_function_dependencies
+Diff & impact: get_diff_summary, get_api_surface_diff, get_impact_of_change, get_impact_analysis, get_function_dependencies, get_regression_scope

 Search & query: search_workspace (weighted reverse index), query_snapshot (read-only SQL), describe_snapshot_schema

-Plus five MCP resources: codeatlas://workspace/{microservices, apis, features, entrypoints, diff-summary}.
+Plus eight MCP resources: codeatlas://workspace/{microservices, apis, features, entrypoints, diff-summary, ai-findings, review-guidelines, review-summary}.

 Quick setup — five clients